Mary Porter Gamewell: Mary Q. Porter

-Porter was unable to reach her destination before spring, so she remained in Foochow until March 1872, then went to Peking, and, in company with Miss Brown, entered at once upon the difficult task of establishing a girls' boarding school.
+Porter was unable to reach her destination before spring, so she remained in Fuzhou until March 1872, then went to Beijing, and, in company with Miss Brown, entered at once upon the difficult task of establishing a girls' boarding school.
 The buildings needed repairs and additions, and this, with the amount of labor and patience necessary to overcome the prejudice existing against foreigners, and inducing the Chinese to let their girls come to school, the new experience of housekeeping with servants unacquainted with the ways of "foreign barbarians," and the difficulty of teaching in a language which the new missionaries themselves did not perfectly understand, made the task a formidable one.
 Porter was a fine musician and singer.
 Her musical talents were a help to her in her missionary work.
 She was the main dependence as an organist and in leading the singing, both in school and chapel service.
 Her many pressing duties during the day led her to do most of her writing at night.
 In this way she overtaxed her eyes, until they became exceedingly painful and gave her serious trouble.

 In 1877, she returned to America and consulted an eminent oculist, who assured her that no serious disease existed, and that with rest and proper care they might be perfectly cured.
 The ladies of the Missionary Society made her return home the occasion of a reception in the First Methodist Episcopal Church, Davenport, Iowa, December 16.
 Many of the members of the various churches of the city, with their pastors, were present.
 Porter then organized the Mary Porter Gamewell Young Women's Foreign Missionary society of the Methodist church, Davenport.

 Porter was present at the Eighth Annual Meeting of the General Executive Committee, held in Minneapolis, Minnesota.
 At the anniversary, held May 17, 1878, she gave an account of her work.
 While in this country, she did much pioneer missionary work for the ladies' Society, besides visiting auxiliary societies and anniversary meetings.